heroku/kafka-packaging-scripts/README.md

 ```

-## Step 2: Configure the release process via `versions.sh`
+## Step 2: Configure the release process via `settings.sh`

-Specify any required build and release settings in [versions.sh](versions.sh), which is sourced into
+Specify any required build and release settings in [settings.sh](settings.sh), which is sourced into
 [package.sh](package.sh):

 * `CONFLUENT_VERSION`:  Version of Confluent's tools.
 Examples: `1.0` (a release), `1.0.1-SNAPSHOT`.